President Jimmy Carter's Sunday School class is a rare experience you do not want to miss. A reflection of our two visits and how to schedule yours.

 Jerry was the first person in line on our first visit, and President Carter shook his hand.
 I was the second person in line, and he did not shake my hand, although he did ask me to come back again.
 On our second visit, Rosalynn was in town, so we had our pictures taken with both of them.
 That day also happened to be the Carters’ 67th wedding anniversary.

 Digital recordings of President Carter’s Sunday School lessons are available for purchase.
 You may order audio recordings (CD) for $15 and video recordings (DVD) for $35, and they will be mailed to you upon duplication.
 All proceeds benefit local mission projects and needs.

-Note: If you are planning a visit to Jimmy Carter's Sunday School class, you will want to allow additional time to visit the location of the infamous Confederate prison Camp Sumter, the National POW Museum, and Andersonville National Cemetery, all located at the Andersonville National Historic Site.
+If you are planning a visit to Jimmy Carter's Sunday School class, you will want to allow additional time to visit the the infamous Confederate prison Camp Sumter, the National POW Museum, and Andersonville National Cemetery, all located nearby at the Andersonville National Historic Site.